akpinkerton/03-mini-fullstack/README.md

+## To run

+1. Fork and Clone Repo
+2. `npm install` at root of directory
+3. `npm start` at root to start react app on localhost 3000
+4. `cd` into 'src/server' and `npm start` to open server on localhost 3001
+5.  pull postgres from docker:
+  -  `docker exec -it <container-ID> bash`
+  -  `psql -U postgres`
+6. Create a database called `cheatsdb`
+  - `CREATE DATABASE cheatsdb;`
+7. Spin up knex in terminal from src/server path:
+  - `npx knex migrate:latest` will add a table to your DB
+  - ` npx knex seed:run ` will fill it with some initial values
+8. You can add 'cheets' to your library on the Add a Cheet page.
+Specify a categoru to file it or leave thhe category blank to file it in "Other"
+  - NOTE: After finising the project that was working smoothly, our DB crashed.
+When bringing back up, we noticed that it takes several submits to get the first item to display on the home page.
+9. On the home page, you can see all your logged cheats and filter them based on category.

 # Mini Full Stack Project
 This project is your first foray into full stack development!
 We want you to create a CRUD application that: